-Partnership materiality \$46,000,000 (2016: \$53,000,000) Basis for determining materiality 2% (2016:2%) of Average Net Assets.
+Partnership materiality \$663,000 (2017: \$46,000,000) Basis for determining materiality 3% of Net Assets.
+(2017:2% of Average Net Assets).
+The change in materiality is a result of the significant distribution of interests in Athene shares.
 Rationale for the benchmark applied Net Asset Value ("NAV") is the key performance indicator of the Partnership.
-The holders of equity are interested in capital appreciation of their investment.
-During the year there have been distributions to equity holders and as result average NAV is deemed the most appropriate benchmark.
+The holders of equity are interested in the capital value of their investment.
+During the year, there have been distributions to equity holders and as result NAV is deemed the most appropriate benchmark.

-We agreed with the Audit Committee that we would report to the Committee all audit differences in excess of \$2,300,000 (2016: \$2,650,000), as well as differences below that threshold that, in our view, warranted reporting on qualitative grounds.
+We agreed with the Audit Committee that we would report to the Committee all audit differences in excess of \$33,150 (2017: \$2,300,000), as well as differences below that threshold that, in our view, warranted reporting on qualitative grounds.
 We also report to the Audit Committee on disclosure matters that we identified when assessing the overall presentation of the financial statements.